openstack/monasca-agent/docs/Libvirt.md

 `network_use_bits` will submit network metrics in bits rather than bytes.
 This will stop submitting the metrics `net.in_bytes_sec` and `net.out_bytes_sec`, and instead submit `net.in_bits_sec` and `net.out_bits_sec`.

+`disk_collection_period` will cause disk metrics to be output at a minimum `disk_collection_period` second interval.
+This can be optionally set to have disk metrics be outputted less often to reduce metric load on the system.
+If this is less than the agent collection period, it will be ignored.
+The default value is 0.

 `vm_cpu_check_enable` enables collecting of VM CPU metrics.
 (Default True)

 `vm_disks_check_enable` enables collecting of VM Disk metrics.
 (Default True)